sapols/artificial-intelligence/README.md

 # artificial-intelligence

-Code written for assignments in an intro to AI class.
+Intriguing assignment code written in an intro to AI course.
 Contains:

 - A decision tree builder which uses entropy calculations to turn example car buying choices into a decision tree.
 - A "Game of SIM" implementation which plays a human against a computer player using a map of points to model the game grid.